slatedb/slatedb/rfcs/0003-timestamps-and-ttl.md

 1. **Time-To-Live**: many applications, either for compliance or space-saving purposes require purging data a certain amount of time after its insertion.
 Use cases with time series data and privacy requirements such as GDPR come to mind here, though ensuring that deleted data is collected within a time bound is left for a future exercise.
-2. **Resolving Out-of-Order Operations**: some applications may process incoming requests in a manner that results in out-of-order insertions to SlateDB (stream processing applications are frequently subject to this type of pattern).
+2. **Resolving Out-of-Order Operations (out of scope)**: some applications may process incoming requests in a manner that results in out-of-order insertions to SlateDB (stream processing applications are frequently subject to this type of pattern).
 Using insertion timestamps to resolve which version of a key is more recent may be preferable to using the clock at the time of insertion.
-3. **Historical Reads / MVCC**: while SlateDB provides snapshot capabilities to ensure reads are consistent and repeatable, it requires a snapshot to have been taken at the desired time. increasing the number of snapshots adds significant storage overhead.
+3. **Historical Reads (out of scope)**: while SlateDB provides snapshot capabilities to ensure reads are consistent and repeatable, it requires a snapshot to have been taken at the desired time.
+Increasing the number of snapshots adds significant storage overhead.
 Instead, it is possible to trade read-latency for space amplification by maintaining multiple versions of keys at different timestamps to allow for similar "historical" read operations.

 ## Goals